John Duncan Fergusson: Post WWI career

 By the outbreak of World War I, Fergusson was considered to be at the forefront of modern British painting.
 During the war years, however, he achieved little artistically and it was only towards the end of the war that he regained the momentum in his work.

-In the 1920s Fergusson was settled in a studio in London.
+In the 1920s Fergusson settled in a studio in London.
 His first solo exhibition was organised by Alexander Reid in September 1923 at La Societe des Beaux Artes in Glasgow, reshown at Aitken & Dott's Gallery in Edinburgh (also through Reid) in October 1923.
 Reid also organised a four man exhibition including Fergusson at the Galerie Barbazanges in Paris in February 1924.
 In 1928 he and his partner, the dancer Margaret Morris, moved to Paris, where they lived until the spectre of war once again loomed over Europe, prompting the couple to move to Glasgow in 1939 where they were to remain for the rest of their lives.
 A member of Glasgow Art Club, Fergusson exhibited a portrait in the club's exhibition, April 1939.

 In 1940 Fergusson founded the New Art Club, out of which emerged the New Scottish Group of painters of which he was the first president.
 In 1943 he published his book on "Modern Scottish Painting".